ImmutableVariable/learnityourself/docs/python/unit-1-fundamentals/02-variables.md

 5. **Avoid using global variables** when possible (they can make code harder to maintain)
 6. **Don't reuse variable names** in the same scope for different purposes

-Variables are fundamental building blocks in Python programs.
-Understanding how to properly name, use, and manage variables will help you write cleaner, more maintainable code that is easier to understand and debug.
+Variables are on of the most important concepts in programming.
+They allow you to store and manipulate data, making your code more flexible and powerful.
+Understanding how to use variables effectively is crucial for writing clean and efficient code.

+#### Footnotes

+<sub>a</sub> A function is a block of code that performs a specific task and can be reused throughout your program.
+Functions are defined using the `def` keyword, followed by the function name and parentheses.
+For example: `def my_function():`.